 To make it simple, I combined fresh pomegranate seeds and vegan dark chocolate to make pomegranate chocolates that melt in your mouth.

 Vegan chocolate for pomegranate chocolates

-When I first transitioned to a plant-based diet, vegan chocolate was difficult to find.
-However, I find a variety of vegan chocolate chips on the shelves in my local grocery store.
+Vegan chocolate was difficult to find when I first transitioned to a plant-based diet.
+However, I've found a variety of vegan chocolate chips on the shelves in my local grocery store.

-In fact, I'm shocked by the variety of vegan chocolates as well as other products available.
-I'm also grateful I don't have to shop at multiple stores or order special vegan products online.
+I'm shocked by the variety of vegan chocolates and other products available.
+I'm also grateful I don't have to shop at multiple stores or order unique vegan products online.

 My favorite vegan chocolate chips